Translate Marketing Copy for International Clients

 Marketing document translations require an extensive cultural knowledge.
 When is a sports pun not effective?
 When you use it in every other country outside of the United States.
 Creating copy for international clients means special care must be taken with every word.
 Acronyms, plays on words and national contexts sound stellar in an American-based brochure—but lose all impact when translated.

-Implement these language translation guidelines during your writing process:
+Implement these foreign language document translation guidelines during your writing process:

 Move away from metaphors: